Microhiring Architecture

 As this microservices architecture diagram shows, each microservice is accessed in one of two ways in this fictitious application:

-Note: There could be theoretically may be more as the architecture lends itself to that.
+Note: There could be, theoretically, more as the architecture lends itself to that.

 For example, the Inventory service REST API definition may contain an endpoint called GetAllProducts which allows consumers of the microservice to fetch all products in the e-commerce store, this could return a list of Product objects as JSON, XML, or even C# POCO.